gochan-org/gochan/README.md

 At the moment, regular users can:

-- Log in as the admin account (staff management coming soon)
+- Log in as the admin account (password is "password", staff management coming soon)

 - Post in a thread (thread creation coming very soon)